 Skip Dental Insurance and opt for a Limited FSA

 While insurance is always a game of odds, the odds may not be in your favor when it comes to dental insurance.
-DentalPlans.com explains that dental insurance typically only covers you up to a specific limit, typically $1,000 to $1,500 annually.
+DentalPlans.com explains that dental insurance typically only covers you up to a specific limit.
 When your reimbursable dental costs go over that limit, you are responsible for paying your dental care costs for the rest of the year.
 This essentially means you are paying premiums that likely exceed the services that you will utilize.
 Moreover, when you really need coverage, you will likely exceed the annual benefit amount and end up paying out of pocket anyways.
 You would be better off enrolling in a Limited FSA which can be used to directly pay out-of-pocket dental and vision expenses.
-If your employer offers a rollover option, any unused funds up to $500 may be rolled into the next plan year.
+If your employer offers a rollover option, any unused funds, up to a certain limit, may be rolled into the next plan year.

 Benefits hack #4:

 The next time you find yourself with the sniffles, a sore throat or that weird rash, opt to stay inside.
 The benefits of telehealth or remote medical services provide a win-win all around.
 Not only do you save time, you save money and have a hassle-free medical assessment.
 Remote medical services are video doctor visits.
 These “visits” include assessment, diagnosis and prescriptions for many urgent care, preventive services or treatment for chronic conditions.
 Within minutes, you are connected to board-certified doctors over live video.
 No more waiting rooms or questionable drives to the doctor’s office while under the influence of cold medicine.

 Consider using Doctor on Demand or another remote medical service provider the next time you find yourself in need of some common care.